wolflord212312/Honeygain-bot/README.md

 # Honeygain bot

-Foobar is a nodeJS script that notifies you about your Honeygain earnings
+Honeygain is a nodeJS script that notifies you about your Honeygain earnings

 ## How to get your token and Discord webhook URL
 press F12 or open the developer tools\